groucho75/phmisk/README.md

 Phmisk comes out *without these libraries*, so you have to use Composer to install them.
 Of course, using Composer you can include and use also other libraries.

+You can see the [Wiki](https://github.com/groucho75/phmisk/wiki) to find some tutorials and guides.

 ***

 Installation